 How Deep-Sea Connect works

 The Deep-Sea Connect system transfers data and power wirelessly using radio waves.
-In most cases, radio waves aren’t much use for communicating underwater because they are absorbed by seawater.
+In most cases, radio waves aren’t much use for communicating underwater because they are attenuated by seawater.
 However, the paddles on Deep-Sea Connect are only about a centimeter apart, so high-frequency radio waves from one paddle can easily be detected in the other paddle.

 For the initial deployment, Dawe packaged the Raspberry Shake inside a pressure housing that was previously used on one of MBARI’s underwater robots.
-He used a 3D printer to make the plastic paddles, and bought an off-the-shelf wireless power transmitter from a company called Wibotic.
-He embedded the power transmitter and a small wifi antenna in epoxy resin to protect them from the pressure of the deep sea.
-Wybotic engineers helped the MBARI researchers tune the electronics in the paddles to work efficiently in seawater.
+He used a 3D printer to make the plastic paddles, and bought an off-the-shelf wireless power transmitter from a company called Wibotics.
+He embedded the power transmitter and a small wifi antenna (Ubiquiti) in epoxy resin to protect them from the pressure of the deep sea.
+Wibotics engineers helped the MBARI researchers tune the electronics in the paddles to work efficiently in seawater.

 As with any new system, the researchers discovered a few issues that they need to work out.
 For example, it turns out that ocean currents cause the cable between the Raspberry Shake and Deep-Sea Connect to vibrate, and these vibrations are picked up by the Raspberry Shake seismometer.
 The team also discovered that Raspberry Shake systems were sensitive to electronic noise from the MARS node and other instruments hooked up to the MARS network.